maxhbr/LDBcollector/md/ISC.md

                                 "name": "Distribute the executable generated from the modified source code" }
                         ],
-                        "_str": "Actions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the obtained object code (Redistribute the code as it was obtained)\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribution of Modified Source Code\n- Distribute the object code generated from the modified source code\n- Distribute the generated binaries from modified source code\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n- Distribute the executable generated from the modified source code\n\nConditions:\nOBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n", "conditions": {
+                        "_str": "Actions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the obtained object code (Redistribute the code as it was obtained)\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribution of Modified Source Code\n- Distribute the object code generated from the modified source code\n- Distribute the generated binaries from modified source code\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n- Distribute the executable generated from the modified source code\n\nConditions:\nOBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n", "conditions": {
                             "name": "Include a copyright notice, list of terms and conditions, and disclaimer included in the license", "type": "OBLIGATION"